 Brands can pursue their influencer relationship management strategy through three different avenues:

-8. Offline relationships – With the normalcy and frequency of our virtual interactions, it’s easy to forget that offline relationships add a different kind of value to our lives.
-Consider inviting influencers to trade shows, product launches, and other business events.
+With the normalcy and frequency of our virtual interactions, it’s easy to forget that offline relationships add a different kind of value to our lives.
+Consider inviting influencers to events, trade shows, product launches, and other business festivities.
 Additionally, allowing influencers to become a part of company culture by welcoming their presence at retreats and office parties can personalize the relationship even further.

-9. Ask influencers what they want – Influencers are unique individuals whose needs don’t necessarily fit neatly into the rows of a marketing spreadsheet.
+Influencers are unique individuals whose needs don’t necessarily fit neatly into the rows of a marketing spreadsheet.
+We asked 50+ influencers what they look for in brand partnerships and over 52% said they value brand authenticity and trust.
 With that in mind, ask influencers about their ultimate goals for their careers.
 As a business, see how you can help influencers get to where they want to go.